 So when I got the news that we’d be writing a guide to the best protein bars, I snapped at the opportunity to return to my old obsession and see if anything had changed (with me or with the formula.
 This was a twofold experiment).

-Of course, I bought none other than chocolate chip cookie dough, and when the package arrived, I gingerly peeled back a corner of the wrapper and nibbled, wondering if I’d be able to stomach the thing.
+Of course, I bought none other than Chocolate Chip Cookie Dough.
+When the package arrived, I gingerly peeled back a corner of the wrapper and nibbled, wondering if I’d be able to stomach the thing.

 Good news: Apparently all it takes is six years to overcome the nauseating effects of a hyperfixation food.
-More good news: These bars taste exactly like I remember.
-They’re protein bars, so it’s not like eating a real cookie, despite what the customer reviews might indicate.
+More good news: These bars taste exactly like I remember, and I rated them 4 out of 5 stars for flavor.
+But they are protein bars, so it’s not like eating a real cookie, despite what the customer reviews might indicate.

-However, for a snack with 20 grams of protein, 12 grams of fiber, and only 1 gram of sugar, it’s not half bad.
+For a snack with 20 grams of protein, 12 grams of fiber, and only 1 gram of sugar, it’s not half bad.
+They are dense and chewy, though, leading me to score them 3.5 out of 5 stars for texture.
 These are higher in fat than some other bars, with 9 grams per bar, and I’d be remiss not to call out the use of sugar alcohols.

 RELATED: Best Pre-Workout